jifang/xiaomivr/README.md

-# XiaoMi VR Hybrid App
+# XiaoMi/Oculus VR Hybrid App

 This guide will help you to reproduce some controller issues in XiaoMi/Oculus hybrid app